ali-zeinolabedin/W_ICONS_FPGA/w_icons/doc/fpga_doc/docs/readme.md

 - run `make` to get the list of all options available for make
 - `make html` creates the html docs
 - `make latexpdf` create the pdf report
+- all the source files are stored in folder `source`